-The X-ray equipment was located in each of the surgeries.
+The X-ray equipment was located in each of the surgeries and there was a separate room for the Orthopantomogram (OPT) machine (an OPT machine is a panoramic scanning dental X-ray of the upper and lower jaw).
 All X-rays were carried out safely and in line with the rules relevant to the practice and type and model of equipment being used.

 We reviewed the practice's radiation protection file.
 This contained a copy of the local rules which stated how the X-ray machine needed to be operated safely.
-The local rules were also displayed in each of the surgeries.
+The local rules were also displayed in each of the surgeries and the OPT room.
 The file also contained the name and contact details of the Radiation Protection Advisor.

 We saw all the staff were up to date with their continuing professional development training in respect of dental radiography.
-The practice also had a maintenance log which showed that the X-ray machines had been serviced regularly.
-The registered manager told us that they undertook annual quality audits of the X-rays taken.
-We saw the results of the July 2015 audit and the results were in accordance with the National Radiological Protection Board (NRPB).
-There were no learning outcomes or actions plans in place and this was not clinician specific; this was brought to the attention of the registered provider and evidence of a recent peer review showed evidence of clinicians reviewing each other's X-rays and discussing their findings to ensure everyone was following the guidelines.
-The audit process needed to be more robust to ensure all aspects of why an X-ray may be graded inadequate was recorded and reported upon accordingly.
+The practice had a maintenance log which showed that the X-ray machines had been serviced regularly.
+The registered manager told us they undertook annual quality audits of the X-rays taken.
+We saw the results of the December 2015 audit and the results were in accordance with the National Radiological Protection Board (NRPB).
+There was no learning outcomes or actions plans in place; this was brought to the attention of the registered manager.

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)